danieljjackson/developer-hell/next.md

 ```

 This will render `<title>Test App</title>` for every page/route in our application.
 It is better to use the `Metadata API` to automatically handle this.

+## Components
+`Server components` and `Client components` were introduced from `Next` version `13`.
+By default, `Next` uses `Server components` allowing server rendering to be implemented without any additional configuration.

++ A `Server component` is a component that is fetched and rendered **ON THE SERVER**
++ A `Client component` is a component that is fetched and rendered **ON THE CLIENT (BROWSER)**

+It may always be best to add reusable React components into a directory within the `src` folder to make them easier to find - such as `src/app/components/`

+To use a `Client component`, use the `"use client"` directive at the top of the file, above any imports.
+A `Button` component would be an example of a `Client component`.